library-data-platform/ldp/doc/Admin_Guide.md

   have had some testing.
 It is effectively the "testing" version.

 * Current branch (`current`):  This is for active development and tends to be unstable.
-This is where new features are first added, before they are merged to the master branch.
+This is where new features are added, before they are merged to the master branch.
 It is the main "development" version.

 * Other branches used for development which may have various names.